hmnhGeek/White-Space-Detector/README.md

 # White-Space-Detector

 ## Introduction
-Although a GUI has already been implemented by me on the same project, but this one has a new feature.
+Although a GUI has already been implemented by me on the same project, but this one is a script and has some new feature.
 This script can even tell you whether there is a whitespace or not in the image.
 It also has a run() function for separately checking all the images for whitespaces.
 If detected these images are auto-cropped (same as done by the GUI).

 ## How to run?
   1. Type "python pixel.py".